Official: Missing $3 part may have led to student’s death

 NEW ORLEANS (AP) — The absence of a $3 part may have let tires roll off of a tractor trailer, killing a Tulane University student from Minnesota, a Mississippi transportation official said.
+An attorney for the trucking company said, “I think they may be mistaken.”

 One of two 3-inch (7.6-centimeter) locking washers designed to keep truck wheels tightly secured was missing from the trailer, Willie Huff, director of the department’s Office of Enforcement, told The New Orleans Advocate.

-Two wheels joined together rolled into a rest stop, killing Margaret Maurer of Forest Lake, Minnesota.
+Two wheels joined together rolled into a rest stop, killing Margaret Maurer of Forest Lake, Minnesota, on March 5.
 Maurer, 21, and classmates were heading from the Mardi Gras celebration in New Orleans to a cabin in the Blue Ridge Mountains in North Carolina.

 The conclusion blaming the missing metal ring is still preliminary, Huff said.